 YouTube declined to comment on our re-brand.
 Can’t say we didn’t try to help!

 After all, if money is what holds the power over a network then the proper people should be credited for it.
 This is what “Adpocalypse” was all about on YouTube.
 The ability to make the content of YouTube more advertiser-friendly and profitable by punishing creators that used bad language, or talking about the news, or world events might piss off Chinese advertisers.
 Saying something inappropriate like talking about LGBT rights?
 We hope you like your content buried and that you have a different method of revenue than YouTube!
 Because in an advertiser-friendly world that’s exactly what is going to happen.

 Now for those LGBT creators out there that feel screwed don’t worry, there’s a class action lawsuit going on right now over that. <<LINK HERE, Danger, it’s CNN>>

 If advertisers get a final say as to what gets put onto the “Tube” then it’s fair to say that “You” are not important anymore!
 This is a monster that content creators latched onto and screamed, cried murder, and had their businesses eventually ruined.
 That as a middle-ware style business a creator has absolutely no power over anything on another corporation’s server.

 The Frustration of those content creators is magnified tenfold because as a creator they know that YouTube is a monopoly.
-Like it or not 80 to 90 percent of the internet visits YouTube and no other video sharing network service.
-To which leaves to the last resort of protesting and trying to use democracy on a corporation.
-Unlike a government entity, a corporation can change their policies and reject whoever they want at any time.
+Like it or not 80 to 90 percent of the internet visits YouTube and no other video-sharing network service.
+This leaves the last resort of protesting and trying to use democracy on a corporation.
+Unlike a government entity, a corporation can change its policies and reject whomever they want at any time.
 Suddenly the warm and comforting days of YouTube being a service that entitles people to upload content becomes even further from the reality that we face today.